 The state academic accountability system underwent an overhaul under House Bill (HB) 22 (85th Texas Legislature,Regular Session, 2017).
 The overall design of the accountability system evaluates performance according to three domains: Student Achievement, School Progress, and Closing the Gaps.
 Below is a brief description of each Domain.

-Student Achievement evaluates performance across all subjects for all students, as well as College, Career, and Military Readiness (CCMR) indicators, and graduation rates (high school and district level reports).
+Student Achievement evaluates performance across all subjects for all students, on both general and alternate assessments, College, Career, and Military Readiness (CCMR) indicators, and graduation rates.

 Distinction designations are awarded in the following areas: